 How To Tell If Your Gas Stove Is Leaking

-Gas leaks are very serious and can cause health issues, fire, and even explosions if they go undetected.
+If they go undetected, gas leaks are very serious and can cause health issues, fire, and even explosions.
 Because gas is odorless and colorless, utility companies across the globe add an artificial smell to it, so users are alerted to any leaks.

 That said, slow leaks may not produce a discernible odor.
 You might not realize you have a leak until it’s too late.